frontenddogma/web-development-glossary/manuscript/d.md

 /dev/null
 : → Null device

+D3.js
+: A JavaScript library for producing dynamic, interactive data visualizations in web browsers.
+D3.js makes use of the widely implemented Scalable Vector Graphics (SVG), HTML, and Cascading Style Sheets (CSS) standards.
+It is the successor to the earlier Protovis framework.
+In contrast to many other libraries, D3.js allows great control over the final visual result.
+D3.js was first released in 2011.&nbsp;[†](#w-d3js) ℹ︎&nbsp;[d3js.org](https://d3js.org/)

 Daemon
 : A computer program that runs as a background process, rather than being under the direct control of an interactive user.
 Traditionally, the process names of a daemon end with the letter “d”, for clarification that the process is in fact a daemon, and for differentiation between a daemon and a normal computer program.
 For example, syslogd is the daemon that implements the system logging facility, and sshd is a daemon that serves incoming SSH connections.&nbsp;[†](#w-daemon)

+Daily Active Users
+: → Active Users

 Daily Scrum
 : A daily Scrum event, time-boxed to 15 minutes, in which a Scrum Development Team plans the next development day.
 A Daily Scrum is not necessarily a “stand-up.”